SharksZhang/ReadNotes/refactor/Refactoring_2nd_Edition .md

     - This may mean that some code that derives the parameter isn’t needed, so can fall to Remove Dead Code (237).
   - Once all original callers have been changed, use Inline Function (115) on the original function.
   - Change the name of the new function and all its callers

+#### 10.5 Replace Parameter with query

+##### 10.5.1 Motivation

+1. When the parameter is present, determining its value is the caller’s responsibility; otherwise, that responsibility shifts to the function body.
+My usual habit is to simplify life for callers.
+2. The safest case for Replace Parameter with Query is when the value of the parameter I want to remove is determined merely by querying another parameter in the list.

+1. When the parameter is present, determining its value is the caller’s responsibility; otherwise, that responsibility shifts to the function body.
+My usual habit is to simplify life for callers
+2. One thing to watch out for is if the function I’m looking at has referential transparency—that is, if I can be sure that it will behave the same way wheneverit’s called with the same parameter values.
+Such functions are much easier to reason about and test, and I don’t want to alter them to lose that property.

+##### 10.5.2 mechanics

+- If necessary, use Extract Function (106) on the calculation of the parameter.
+- Replace references to the parameter in the function body with references to the expression that yields the parameter.
+Test after each change.
+- Use **Change Function Declaration (124)** to remove the parameter

+#### 10.5 Replace Query With Parameter

+##### 10.5.1 motivation

+- I sometimes see references to something in the function’s scope that I’m not happy with.
+This might be a reference to a global variable, or to an element in the same module that I intend to move away
+- If a function accesses some element in its scope that isn’t referentially transparent, then the containing function also lacks referential transparency.
+I can fix that by
+-  By moving a query to a parameter, I force my caller to figure out how to provide this value.
+This complicates life for callers of the functions, and my usual bias is to design interfaces that make life easier for their consumers.
+In the end, it boils down to allocation of responsibility around the program, and t**hat’s a decision that’s neither easy nor immutable**—which is why this refactoring (and its inverse) is one that I need to be very familiar with.

+##### 10.5.2 mechanics

+- Use Extract Variable (119) on the query code to separate it from the rest of the function body.
+- Apply Extract Function (106) to the body code that isn’t the call to the query.
+- Give the new function an easily searchable name, for later renaming.
+- Use Inline Variable (123) to get rid of the variable you just created.
+- Apply Inline Function (115) to the original function.
+- Rename the new function to that of the original.

+#### 10.6 remove setting method

+##### 10.6.1 motivation

+1. One is where people always use accessor methods to manipulate a field, even within constructors.
+This leads to the only call to a setting method being from the constructor.
+2. Another case is where the object is created by clients using creation script rather than by a simple constructor call.
+Another case is where the object is created by clients using creation script rather than by a simple constructor call.

+##### 10.6.2 mechanics

+- If the value that’s being set isn’t provided to the constructor, use Change Function Declaration (124) to add it.
+Add a call to the setting method within the constructor.
+  - If you wish to remove several setting methods, add all their values to the constructor at once.
+This simplifies the later steps.
+- Remove each call of a setting method outside of the constructor, using the new constructor value instead.
+Test after each one.
+  - If you can’t replace the call to the setter by creating a new object (because you are updating a shared reference object), abandon the refactoring.
+- Use Inline Function (115) on the setting method.
+Make the field immutable if possible.
+- Test.

+#### 10.7 replace counstructor with factory

+##### 10.7.1 Motivation

+But these constructors often come with awkward limitations that aren’t there for more general functions.
+A Java constructor must return an instance of the class it was called with, which means I can’t replace it with a subclass or proxy depending on the environment or parameters.

+##### 10.7.2 mechanics

+- Create a factory function, its body being a call to the constructor.
+- Replace each call to the constructor with a call to the factory function.
+- Test after each change.
+- Limit the constructor’s visibility as much as possible

+#### 10.8 replace function with command

+##### 10.8.1 movication

+1. I can provide methods to build up their parameters to support a richer lifecycle.
+2. I can build in customizations using inheritance and hooks.
+3. imilarly, I can use methods and fields to help break down a complex function, even in a language that lacks nested functions, and I can call those methods directly while testing and debugging.

+##### 10.8.2 mechanics

+- Create an empty class for the function.
+Name it based on the function.
+- Use Move Function (198) to move the function to the empty class.
+  - Keep the original function as a forwarding function until at least the end of the refactoring.
+    Follow any convention the language has for naming commands.
+If there is no convention, choose a generic name for the command’s execute function, such as “execute” or “call”.
+  - Consider making a field for each argument, and move these arguments to the constructor.

+#### 10.9 replace command with function

+##### 10.9.1  motivation

+Most of the time, I just want to invoke a function and have it do its thing.
+If that’s the case, and the function isn’t too complex, then a command object is more trouble than its worth and should be turned into a regular function.

+##### 10.9.2 mechanics

+- Apply Extract Function (106) to the creation of the command and the call to the command’s execution method.
+  - This creates the new function that will replace the command in due course.
+- For each method called by the command’s execution method, apply Inline Function (115).
+  - If the supporting function returns a value, use Extract Variable (119) on the call first and then Inline Function (115).
+- Use Change Function Declaration (124) to put all the parameters of the constructor into the command’s execution method instead.
+- For each field, alter the references in the command’s execution method to use the parameter instead.
+Test after each change.
+- Inline the constructor call and command’s execution method call into the caller (which is the replacement function).
+  Test.
+- Apply Remove Dead Code (237) to the command class.